~50%

 AgentC launch (Celosphere 24)

 Process intelligence as the foundation for agentic AI.
 New API layer for external AI platforms.
+Valuation correction to ~$7.7bn (per media reports, not officially confirmed).

 May 2025

-Celonis:Next – Solution Suites & Orchestration Engine
+Celonis:Next – Solution Suites & Process Copilot GA

 November 2025